j50n/deno-proc/README.md

 ## Why proc?

-**Simpler than streams** — AsyncIterables are a standard JavaScript primitive (more standard than streams).
+**Simpler than streams** — AsyncIterables are a standard JavaScript primitive, more standard than the Streams API.
 Pull-based iteration is easier to reason about than push-based streams.
 No complex coordination, no buffering logic, no backpressure headaches.